 Certain people are at higher risk of problems from the flu, including:

 So if you're a kid who has asthma, diabetes, or another health problem, it's especially important that you get the flu vaccine.

 Flu vaccines are usually given in the fall, before flu season starts.
 Flu season — the months of the year when a lot of people have the flu and it's easy to catch it — usually starts in October and ends in May.

-You might wonder why you have to get a flu shot every year.
+You might wonder why you have to get a flu vaccine every year.
 Here's why: There are lots of different flu viruses.
-Each year, researchers choose the three viruses most likely to cause trouble.
-The flu vaccine includes protection against those three, which vary from year to year.
+Each year, researchers choose the three or four viruses most likely to cause trouble.
+The flu vaccine includes protection against those three or four, which can vary from year to year.

 This virus gets around in little drops that spray out of an infected person's mouth and nose when he or she sneezes, coughs, or even laughs.
 You can catch the flu from someone who has it if you breathe in some of those tiny flu-infected drops.

-You can also catch the flu if those drops get on your hands and you touch your mouth or nose.
-No wonder people are always saying to cough or sneeze into your elbow.
-And while you're at it, wash your hands!
+You also can catch the flu if those drops get on your hands and you touch your mouth or nose.
+No wonder people are always saying to cough or sneeze into your elbow, not your hands.
+And while you're at it, wash your hands well and often!

 If your doctor thinks you might have the flu, sometimes he or she will use a long cotton swab to get a sample of the gunk in your nose.
 Testing this sample in a lab can determine if you have the flu.

 But usually this isn't necessary.
 Based on your symptoms and how you look during the visit, your doctor can usually tell if you have the flu, especially during times when a lot of flu is going around your town.

 If your doctor says you have the flu, start taking these steps to feel better: